Depression After Breakup: Causes, Signs & How to Get Over

 7. Redirected hope

-In the final stage of coping with a breakup depression, your hope goes from a belief that the relationship can be saved to accepting that there’s a future without your former partner.
+In the final stage of coping with a breakup depression, your hope goes from believing that the relationship can be saved to accepting that there’s a future without your former partner.

 This can create feelings of sadness as you move into new territory without hope for salvaging the relationship, but it could also create hope for a new future.